-KWHS columnist Zina Kumok talks resolutions, priorities and some practical ways to kick off 2016 as you prepare for your future.
+KWHS columnist and student loan survivor Zina Kumok talks resolutions, priorities and some practical ways to kick off the new year as you prepare for your future.

 Winter break is a coveted time in the life of a high school student.
 I remember the awesome days of sleeping in, binging on holiday cookies with sprinkles and seeing blockbuster movies with my friends.
 Sound familiar?
 I also remember lots of talk in my household about resolutions for the new year, something that as a teen, I didn’t think applied to me.

 Check out that article for some specific strategies on how to identify and follow through on your goals.
-In the meantime, here are some practical ideas that may well prepare you for success in 2016 and beyond.
+In the meantime, here are some practical ideas that may well prepare you for success this year and beyond.

 One of the best personal goals you can set for your future self is to find ways to lower your college loan burden.
 If you’ve already received grant and work-study information from schools, then now’s the time to apply for scholarships.